Call for Abstracts

 • IMPORTANT: Speed up your organizational release process of your abstract by letting your approvers know that abstracts will not be published on the web, nor will they be distributed beyond the technical selection committee.

-• Notification & Presentation Information: In May 2024, you will be contacted regarding the status of your acceptance.
-Final presentations will be due 28 August 2024.
+In late April 2025, you will be contacted regarding the status of your acceptance.
+Final presentations will be due 30 July 2025.
 Please note that selection and presentation of an abstract, whether oral or poster, does not waive registration fees.
 All speakers and posters will need to register and pay the applicable fees.

 The thermal management systems topic includes all aspects of materials, manufacturing, and design that support ballistic, air-breathing, boost‐glide, defense against hypersonics, high‐energy kinetic projectiles, and re‐entry systems for military applications.
 This topic includes, but is not limited to all external structures such as aeroshells, windows, apertures, radomes, control surfaces, nosetips, and leading edges.
-Program and system overviews related to pertinent materials, challenges, and updates are encouraged.
+Program and system overviews related to pertinent materials, challenges, and updates are encouraged for both expendable and reusable vehicles.
+Focus areas include:

 • Design and ground/flight testing of thermal protection systems concept or components;